status-im/network-stories/pages/A 3-sided Content Marketplace.md

 - and that place will have to use some sort of process to organizating and serving content to them.
 - The curator must choose content from the vast amount of current and new material, grade it, and prioritize it.
 - a curator is a sifting mechanism of content.
 The finished product will always be biased by the subjective evaluations of the perspective of the curator.
-- A curator will experience success when there is a
+- A curator experiences success when content consumers appreciate that bias and leverage them for the content consumption and discovery process.